 Are You as Prepared as You Think?

-That’s why it is so important to find a first job that won’t just throw you to the wolves.
+That’s why finding a first job that won’t just throw you to the wolves is so important.
 It’s also why CDP has built an onboarding process that eases new dentists into their role and gives them the time and support they need to start with confidence.
 Our approach is not just good for you; it’s also good for your patients.

 Don’t Neglect Soft Skills